Princess Katarina of Yugoslavia: Career

 In 1978, Katarina was presented as a debutante to high society at the International Debutante Ball at the Waldorf-Astoria Hotel.
 As of 2013, Katarina and former Royal butler Grant Harrold develop and sell etiquette and decorum classes.
 In 2014, she became an ambassador for the Chinese tea company Yunnan Dianhong Group.

 Personal life

 Katarina married barrister Sir Desmond de Silva on 5 December 1987.
 They had one daughter, Victoria Marie Esmé Margarita, born on 6 September 1991.
 They divorced on 6 May 2010.

 Charity work

 In 2009, Katarina supported the charity Project Change: Bermuda to raise funds towards building a hospital and training medical staff in Burundi.
 Katarina served as the president of the Guild of Travel and Tourism in the United Kingdom.
 She was a royal patron of the Queen Charlotte's Ball.
 In 2013, she became patron of the Society of Genealogists succeeding Prince Michael of Kent.
-In 2015, she became a trustee of the Katie Cutler Foundation, a charity in support of attack victim Alan Barnes.
+In 2015, she became a trustee of the Katie Cutler Foundation, a charity in support of disabled mugging victim Alan Barnes.